davidcoallier/nerian.github.com/_posts/2011-2-26-RPS-2-passenger_and_nginx.markdown

-Create a .rvmrc file on the root of your project.
+Create a .rvmrc file on the root path of your project.

 	rvm 1.9.2@DaVinci --create
 {:lang="bash"}